 Our Body Shop department is usually based in Alzenau, but during Rallye Deutschland in 2014 a call was made for the team to drive two and a half hours to Trier to assist in a full repair of Thierry and Nicolas’ Hyundai i20 WRC following their roll through the vineyards during shakedown.

 The miraculous turnaround that contributed to our maiden victory and spectacular 1-2 remains one of our best memories from the WRC almost a decade later.

 Under more normal circumstances, the Body Shop team takes care of all our WRC, test and R5 cars.
 Each car is stripped by the WRC mechanics and pre-checked for damages.
 Then the Body Shop will further inspect cracks or other marks that could compromise performance or strength.

 Damaged parts are then replaced or repaired by using force or tidy welding.
-The two-piece under body protection on every WRC car is often battered as the first line of defence between rocks and the drivetrain.
+The two-piece under body protection on every WRC car is often battered as the first line of defence between treacherous terrain and the drivetrain.
 These panels must be overhauled on every one of the 13 rounds of the season, even after tarmac events.

-In the case of a crash, side frames or the chassis itself may require work.
+In the instance of a crash, side frames or the chassis itself may require work.
 After big impacts, the car could even need to be measured on the repair bench to ensure its proportions remain as homologated by the FIA.

 The team is also responsible for its own parts in the Workshop Store.
 Keeping track of and ordering parts like doors, side frames and all consumption goods ensures spares are on hand in case a car is damaged out on the stages.